Small Intestine MCQ 1-6

 In incomplete rotation, the counterclockwise rotation is arrested at around 180 degrees.
 These are the most common forms of malrotation.

 Associated with this abnormal fixation is a narrow intestinal mesentery and Ladd's bands.
 Ladd's bands represent the retroperitoneal attachments that normally fix the cecum and ascending colon to the posterior abdominal wall.
-Because the right colon is more medial, the bands extend across the duodenum from the right upper quadrant to the cecum and ascending colon.

-direction around the SMA.
 The duodenum assumes an anterior position and the colon lies posterior to the duodenum and the SMA.

 If the counterclockwise rotation extends beyond 270 degrees, the cecum comes to rest in the left hypochondrium position.
-This rare form is called hyper-rotation
+This rare form is called hyper-rotation.